Cheapest GLP-1 in Florida (2026)

 Programs available in Florida

-24 of the 25 programs we track are licensed and available to Florida residents.
-One program does not serve Florida: Lindora.
-It is California-only clinic with no telehealth presence in Florida.
+29 of the programs we track are licensed and available to Florida residents.
+Every major GLP-1 telehealth program serves Florida.

 What Florida Medicaid covers